promisemee/promisemee/README.md

 ### Hi!
 I'm Dain Kim

-## Abount Me
+## About Me

 - 🔭 Currently Studying Computer Science
 - 🤔 Finding Back-End / ML job
 - 😄 She/They
-- ⚡ Fun fact: My name is  Da-In, Not /deɪn/
+- ⚡ My name is  Da-In, Not /deɪn/

 ## What Can I Do